FaziletSelcuk/My-projects/README.md

 If there is no winner and the game is still running the currentPlayer changes to "O".

 ##Technologies Used
-Console based input and output
+Console based input and output ,
-Python
+Python ,
-Conditionals(if/else)
+Conditionals(if/else) ,
-Functions / Methods
+Functions / Methods.

 ##How to Run
 python tictactoe.py in terminal